-Table 4 Acceptance Criteria for Shafts and Machinery Components
+Table 5 Ultrasonic Acceptance Criteria for Shafts and Machinery Components: DGS Method-Normal Probes (2022)

-Type of Forging Zone Allowable disc shape according to $DGS^{(1)(2)}$ Allowable length of indication (3) Allowable distance between two indications (4) Propeller shaft, intermediate shaft II outer: d≤2 mm inner: d≤4 mm ≤ 10 mm ≤ 15 mm ≥ 20 mm ≥ 20 mm Thrust shaft, Rudder stock outer: d≤3 mm inner: d≤6 mm ≤ 10 mm ≤ 15 mm ≥ 20 mm ≥ 20 mm Connecting rod, П d≤2.0 mm ≤ 10 mm ≥ 20 mm Piston rod, Crosshead d≤4.0 mm ≤ 10 mm ≥ 20 mm
+Type of Forging Zone Allowable disc shape according to $DGS^{(1)(2)}$ Allowable length of indication (3) Allowable distance between two indications (4) Propeller shaft, intermediate shaft II outer: d≤2 mm inner: d≤4 mm ≤ 10 mm ≤ 15 mm ≥ 20 mm ≥ 20 mm Thrust shaft, Rudder stock III outer: d≤3 mm inner: d≤6 mm ≤ 10 mm ≤ 15 mm ≥ 20 mm ≥ 20 mm Connecting rod, Ш d≤2.0 mm ≤ 10 mm ≥ 20 mm Piston rod, Crosshead III d≤4.0 mm ≤ 10 mm ≥ 20 mm

-(1) DGS : Distance Gain Size evaluation system

-- (2) Outer part means the part beyond one third of the shaft radius from the center, the inner part means the remaining core area. - (3) The transference distance of the probe in the range where the echo height exceeds 50% of DGS line is taken as the length of indication. - (4) In case of accumulations of two or more isolated indications which are subjected to registration the minimum distance between two neighboring indications must be at least the length of the bigger indication.
+- (1) DGS: Distance Gain Size evaluation system - (2)Outer part means the part beyond one third of the shaft radius from the centre, the inner part means the remaining core area. - (3) The transference distance of the probe in the range where the echo height exceeds 50% of DGS line is taken as the length of indication. - (4) In case of accumulations of two or more isolated indications which are subjected to registration the minimum distance between two neighbouring indications must be at least the length of the larger indication.
+Isolated indications with less distances should be determined as one single indication.